Our Essential Services

 Do You Need Private Health Insurance in Germany?

-Moreover, you have to be earning more than 60,750 EUR per year to opt for private health insurance.
-It’s also available to self-employed people and German civil servants.
-Civil servants, such as professors, are not obligated to have insurance from the public health insurance system.
-If you’re a freelancer, you can have private health no matter your income.
+Private health insurance is also available to self-employed people and German civil servants.
+For instance, civil servants, such as professors, are not obligated to be part of the state health insurance system.
+And, if you’re a freelancer, you can have private health insurance no matter your income.

-Also, if you earn less than 450 EUR per month, you might be able to use your partner’s health insurance for free, if they earn a higher salary.
+Also, if you earn less than 450 EUR (500 USD) per month and your partner earns a higher salary, you might be able to use your partner’s health insurance for free.

 The application process for private health insurance is a bit more complicated.
-You may be subjected to medical tests, required to answer a questionnaire concerning your medical history, and submit proof of your income.
+You may have to have medical tests, be required to answer a questionnaire concerning your medical history, and submit proof of your income.

 Unlike with the public healthcare system, if you choose to go the private route or choose your own medical insurer, you will have to go through the selection and application process without your employer’s help.
-Private health insurance is not necessarily better than public health insurance, but you will be seen sooner.
+Private health insurance is not necessarily better than public health insurance, but you will be able to make an appointment sooner and be seen quicker.
 Also, you may have better access to doctors who speak your native language.

 If you need a visa to come to Germany, or a residence permit to stay in the country, you usually have to show proof of healthcare coverage as well.
 Only if you have some sort of special status (e.g. when transferred to Germany for a limited period) is it sometimes possible to avoid signing up for health insurance in Germany.